 The progressive programme structure focuses initially on graphic design elements and principals alongside skills acquisition, with students exploring the broad applications of graphic design for print, screen and environment and experimenting with the traditional/analogue and digital materials, tools and techniques available to them.
 The programme seeks to explore the foundations of the subject through the exploration of traditional and craft based skills such as letterpress, screen-printing and stop motion animation, in order that students have a sound understanding of the origins of the subject and the techniques that shape the processes used in digital software.
 New and emerging tools, techniques and technologies are also investigated: 3D printing, laser cutting, augmented reality; social media and the Internet of Things are all investigated.
 This diverse mix of old and new allows students to explore a variety of approaches to problem solving within a controlled and supported environment.
 As students progress through the programme and as individual confidence builds, more complex problems and concepts are presented and students are encouraged to take a more critical approach to the evaluation and analysis of their own and others work and develop the self-assurance to present reasoned arguments and personal perspectives and to defend their individualised approach.
 With increased levels of autonomy, control passes over to the students in relation to the scope and direction of self initiated, self directed projects, which are led, in consultation with tutors, by the individual needs of the students in relation to their intended future career pathway.

-At Level 4 students are introduced to: key historical design contexts; design thinking and the creative process; the wide range of critical and contextual dimensions of Graphic Design; visual language and alongside basic typographic study.
-The Text & Image module at Level 4, brings Combined and Single honours students together and introduces the fundamental principles and theories that underpin the use of text and image to communicate a variety of messages, exploring the commercial, creative and intellectual possibilities of graphic design and encourages the integration of the students second subject into the creative process.
+At Level 4 students are introduced to: key historical design contexts; design thinking and the creative process; the wide range of critical and contextual dimensions of Graphic Design; visual language and alternative forms of visual expression alongside typography and its various contexts.
+The core module Text & Image brings together Single and Combined honours students and introduces the fundamental principles and theories that underpin the use of text and image to communicate a variety of messages, exploring the commercial, creative and intellectual possibilities of graphic design.

-Motion Design is optional for Combined Students and further develops experimental design, visual narrative and story telling techniques, from ideas into motion design.
+Motion Design is compulsory for Single Honours students and further develops experimental design, visual narrative and story telling techniques, from ideas into motion design.
 Traditional and experimental approaches to creating moving image are explored; editing techniques and the importance of sound are prominent features of this module.